• Skip to primary navigation

 The bot is so sophisticated it can form follow-up responses to prompts and provide detailed responses in the format requested.

-Shortly after ChatGPT’s unveiling, the internet was buzzing with doom and gloom theories of AI taking over content writing and copywriting.
+Shortly after ChatGPT’s unveiling, the internet was buzzing with doom and gloom theories of AI and the future of medical writing and copywriting.

 Would companies no longer seek copywriters now that they could input a few keywords and have the AI spit out a detailed article on the topic requested?